- About Aurora

 Where generation will not operate connected to Aurora's network, it need only comply with the Wiring Regulations, and your electrician can advise the necessary details.
 However, where it will operate connected to Aurora's network, whether directly or within your installation, then safety and commercial issues arise.

-- Distributed Generation Connection Application (≤ 10kW) (PDF)
+- Small Scale Distributed Generation Connection Application (PDF)

-- Distributed Generation Connection Application (> 10kW) (PDF)
+- Large Scale Distributed Generation Connection Application (PDF)

-- Distributed Generation Connection Application (> 10kW) - Final (PDF)
+- Large Scale Distributed Generation Connection Application - Final (PDF)

 A guide to the technical requirements that must be observed when connecting distributed generation to Aurora's network has been developed.
 While this guide primarily concerns larger distributed generation connection, there are some requirements that must be observed by all distributed generators, regardless of size.